antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 For this analysis we'll directly go to one of the analysis tools of R2: Toplister.
 The Toplister can assess which genes behave different throughout a dataset.
 It does so by selecting the genes whose expression values have the largest standard deviation within a given set of samples.
 This gives an unbiased view of the differences in gene expression.

-* Go to R2 by clicking the button below
+* Go to R2 by clicking the button below.
+R2 will find the 100 genes having the largest variation in gene expression throught these 8 cell lines; three pairs from three tumors of a patient and two classical neuroblastoma cell lines.

 <form name="toplisterform" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">
 <input type='hidden' name='minpres' value='1'>